 “Hurry!” the woman said frantically, pulling at several ropes still holding her and her daughter.

 “Be careful,” Ben snarled.
 “I’ve got a knife here!”

 “They’re almost here,” the woman gasped, wildly yanking on the ropes.

-"Who?"
+“Who?”
 Randy asked, plucking his pistol out of its holster.
 He spun around once, his pistol leading the way, letting the lantern light reach every corner of the emptiness.
-The light helped Ben figure out the last ropes and he sliced through them to free the little girl.
+The light helped and hindered Ben figuring out the last ropes, but he managed to slice through them to free the two women.

 “What in tarnation?”
 Mitch asked, and as he did there came another moan, this one louder and closer, as though someone in the room had uttered it.

 “Oh, God,” the woman said, clutching her daughter Suzanna against her belly.
 “Get to the rooftops,” she insisted and started leading the girl away from Ben.